Capgemini/notepad2/_posts/2014-06-19-documentation.md

 ---
 layout: post
 title: "Documentation"
-description: "Instructions on how to install and customize the HMFAYSAL Notepad Theme."
+description: "Instructions on how to install and customize the Notepad 2 Theme."
 category: theme
 tags: [how-to]
 imagefeature: cover10.jpg